AndrewJakubowicz/oldBlogContent/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: What is programming, with pictures!
+title: What is programming, with pictures?
 ---

 Before reading this, install Dr Racket and set the language to "Beginner Student".

-## Introduction to programming!
+## Introduction to programming

 Coding is a way to tell the computer what to do.
 Computers are very stupid, so we have to be very specific in the instructions we give.
 This little introduction will show you how easy it is to make a simple animation.

 ## Programming Basics
 Everything is a function!
 You already know a bunch of functions without even knowing you know.
-Plus is a function, and so is minus!.
+Plus is a function, and so is minus!
 So let's see how these "functions" work.

-If you haven't already open Dr Racket and set the language to "Beginning Student".
+If you haven't already, open Dr Racket and set the language to "Beginning Student".

 The screen is divided into two sections.
 The bottom section has a little arrow ">" which you can type next to.
 This is a place where you can write code to be immediately read by the computer.

-Type the following next to the arrow, `(+ 2 1)` and press enter.
+Type the following next to the arrow, `(+ 2 1)` and press enter (Make sure you include the brackets and spacing).
 You should get something similar to what's shown below.

 ```
 > (+ 2 1)